dhakal79/Portfolio-project-MS4/README.md

-Social media links|checked if social media links provided in the footer open in the separate page.|PASS Responsive design|Checked if the design is responsive to differnt media size or  not.|PASS Error page 404/500|Check if the issue of error page 404/500 is solved or not.| PASS Alert notification|check if once the user post in the blog get automatic alert on the home page or not.|NOT PASS
+Social media links|checked if social media links provided in the footer open in the separate page.|PASS Responsive design|Checked if the design is responsive to differnt media size or  not.|PASS Error page 404/500|Check if the issue of error page 404/500 is solved or not.| PASS Flash message notification|check if once the user post in the blog an automatic flash message " the new blog post has been added" will appear on the home page or not.|PASS

 <a name="bugs"></a>